M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

 > [!NOTE]
 > The repository consists of the following files/folders:
 > 👉 Readme file 📜<br>
 > Basic information about the repository.
-Here, the materials used by the participants (industry experts and experienced Scrum practitioners) in the research are described.
+Here, the materials used by the participants (industry experts and experienced Scrum practitioners) in the research are described.<br>
 > 👉 Materials 📃
 > The repository contains materials related to the research.
 Here you can find the following:
 > - [Focus_group_starting_point.pdf](Focus_group_starting_point.pdf) -> This document was sent to the recruited focus group participants (industry experts) before the focus group was conducted to familiarize them with what was going to be discussed [^2].